marianol/FreshDeliveryDemo/README.md

 LICENSE AND COPYRIGHT NOTIFICATION
 ==================================

- Copyright (C) 2005 - 2015 TIBCO Jaspersoft Corporation - All rights reserved.
+ Copyright (C) 2005 - 2015 Jaspersoft Corporation - All rights reserved.

- Unless you have purchased a commercial license agreement from TIBCO Jaspersoft, the following license terms apply:
+ Unless you have purchased a commercial license agreement from Jaspersoft, the following license terms apply:

  This program is free software: you can redistribute it and/or modify